-AMPS includes support for FIX, NVFIX, XML, JSON and BSON messages, as well as the ability to develop custom message types and to send binary payloads.
-This section is going to focus on JSON as the primary message type.
+AMPS includes support for a wide variety of message types, as well as the ability to develop custom message types and to send binary payloads.
+This section focuses on JSON as the main message type used for samples in this guide.
+We use JSON for the guide because the format is simple, easily readable, and already in use in many environments.